Ffion Morgan: International career

 Morgan has 41 Junior caps across under 15’s, 16’s 18’s and captained under 19’s.
 She has been capped for the Wales national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.
 She made her debut for the senior squad against Northern Ireland in 2017 before suffering an ACL injury while playing later that year for WU19s.
-As of July 2025, Morgan has 46 caps for Cymru.
+As of December 2025, Morgan has reached the milestone of 50 caps for Cymru.

 In June 2025, Morgan was named in Wales' squad for UEFA Women's Euro 2025.
 She scored two goals in the lead up to the team's qualification, including against Slovakia in the first leg of the play-off semi-final.
 Ffion featured in all 3 Euro games, being called off the bench against Netherlands and then as number 9 in the starting 11 against France and England.

 Personal life

 Morgan is bilingual, speaking both Welsh and English.
 Alongside playing football, she also holds a UEFA B Licence in coaching.

 Morgan is in a relationship with Newcastle United player Lia Cataldo.